The Japanese scene

 Voices and Sound waves : the Japanese scene offers a first exhibition in Belgium, focusing on Japanese sound art.

-The Felix Frachon Gallery gives a carte blanche, in its independent space on the 26by, to Anne-Laure Chamboissier, an art historian and a curator who has been conducting research on sound art in Japan for 4 years.
-The exhibition will feature works – installations, sculptures, ready made, video…- by three generations of artists: Yukio Fujimoto, Mamoru, Lyota Yagi, Atsushi Nishijima, the Softpad collective and Tsuyoshi Hisakado.
-At a time when personal listening devices and customized playlists have become omnipresent, shared sound spaces are becoming increasingly rare.
+The Felix Frachon Gallery gives a carte blanche, in its independent space, in the “26by”, to Anne-Laure Chamboissier, an art historian and a curator who has been conducting researches on sound art in Japan for the past4 years.
+This exhibition Voice and Sound Waves: the Japanese scene, gathers, from February 14 to May 11, 2019, the works of : Yukio Fujimoto, mamoru, Lyota Yagi, Atsushi Nishijima, the Softpad collective (Takuya Minami, Hajime Takeuchi, Ichiro Awazu, Hiroshi Toyama) and Tsuyoshi Hisakado.